-The BedJet is one of the most intriguing sleep products I’ve tried in a long time, promising to both cool and warm your bed as the seasons change.
+The BedJet is one of the most intriguing sleep products I’ve tried, promising to both cool or heat your bed as the seasons change.

 I normally use a simple bed fan in the summer, and my partner likes to have heated bedding for the shivery winter nights.
 So in theory, I liked the idea of having just one device that can do both jobs.